digital-asset/daml/docs/source/daml/intro/6_Parties.rst

   :start-after: -- SENDER_SCENARIO_BEGIN
   :end-before: -- SENDER_SCENARIO_END

-DAML's authorization model
+Daml's authorization model
 --------------------------

-Hopefully, the above will have given you a good intuition for how authority is passed around in DAML.
+Hopefully, the above will have given you a good intuition for how authority is passed around in Daml.
 In this section you'll learn about  the formal authorization model to allow you to reason through your contract models.
 This will allow you to construct them in such a way that you don't run into authorization errors at runtime, or, worse still, allow malicious transactions.

 In :ref:`choices` you learned that a transaction is, equivalently, a tree of transactions, or a forest of actions, where each transaction is a list of actions, and each action has a child-transaction called its consequences.